Alice Pollard Clark: Biography

-Alice Gail Pollard was born on February 12, 1940 in Washington, DC.
+Alice Gail Pollard was born on February 12, 1940, in Washington, D.C.
 She grew up on Randolph Place in the LeDroit Park neighborhood of Northwest, Washington.
-The area would become notable as the home of four black women who would eventually become pioneering jurists, one of them Clark.
-Pollard graduated from Washington's Paul Lawrence Dunbar Senior High School in before heading to university.
+The area would become notable as the home of four black women who eventually became pioneering jurists, one of them being Clark.
+Pollard graduated from Washington's Paul Lawrence Dunbar Senior High School before heading to university.

 Educator

-Clark attended Howard University and graduated with a bachelors degree in Science in 1961.
-She would go on to became a science teacher in the District of Columbia Public Schoolssystem.
-In 1963, she received a Masters degree from Catholic University of America.
+Clark attended Howard University and graduated with a bachelor's degree in Science in 1961.
+She went on to became a science teacher in the District of Columbia Public Schools system.
+In 1963, she received a Master's degree from Catholic University of America.
 After teaching for eight years, she became a guidance counselor.
 After spending nearly twenty years as an educator and counselor, she returned to university to attend law school in her late thirties.
 Clark graduated from the University of Maryland School of Law in 1982 and passed the bar exam the following year.